Glenwood Springs Colorado

 (800) 544-3998

-The Hotel Colorado is located sixty miles from Denver, Colorado, in the resort town of Glenwood Springs; A small 4.8 mile town that was built in the small valley where the Colorado River and the Roaring Fork River meet.
-It is surrounded on all sides with steep red sandstone cliffs.
-It catches the cool mountain breezes from the near-by Rockies.
+The Hotel Colorado is located sixty miles from Denver, in the resort town of Glenwood Springs, a small town in a small valley where the Colorado River and the Roaring Fork River meet.
+It is surrounded by steep red sandstone cliffs that catch the cool mountain breezes from the nearby Rockies.

 SOURCES INCLUDE